Article 15: The Judiciary and Public Safety

 5. Any judge, parole board member, prosecutor, or official who orders or facilitates the early release (or imposes manifestly inadequate sentence) on a violent offender who then reoffends shall themselves be prosecuted as an accessory before the fact and imprisoned for a term no less than that of the subsequent crime.

-6. The death penalty is restored for premeditated murder, child rape, high treason, and for extreme, provably intentional financial, medical, religious, scientific or any other fraud that directly causes widespread death or irreversible ruin, upon unanimous jury verdict beyond reasonable doubt.
+6. The death penalty is restored for premeditated murder, child rape, child trafficking, child sexual abuse, possession of child sexual abuse material (CSAM), rape, high treason, and for extreme, provably intentional financial, medical, religious, scientific or any other fraud that directly causes widespread death or irreversible ruin, upon unanimous jury verdict beyond reasonable doubt.
+Any person who makes a false accusation of any of these offences with premeditated intent to deceive or to cause harm shall, upon unanimous jury verdict proving that intent beyond reasonable doubt, suffer the exact same penalty that would have applied to the accused.

 8. The criminal justice system of the Republic exists first to protect the innocent and second to restore the offender to lawful life wherever this is compatible with public safety.